‘Normal' Does

 In the world of human performance, this method does not work.
 A new gold standard is required because if you compare yourself to the average, you will become the average.

-Creating Reference Ranges
+Creating Reference Ranges that Matter

 By comparing results from high-performing athletes and using research on the cutting edge of peak performance and longevity medicine, reference ranges can be formed that actually correlate with high-level results.
-Standard values are either ‘cut’, ‘compressed’ or ‘conveyed’ (or often a combination of all three) to reflect physiology, not statistics.

 Optimal performance ranges can be shifted into the abnormal range, where performance benefits can be obtained at a potentially increased risk to health.